stackitcloud/stackit-cli/docs/stackit_opensearch_credentials_describe.md

   Get details of credentials with ID "xxx" from instance with ID "yyy"
   $ stackit opensearch credentials describe xxx --instance-id yyy

-  Get details of credentials with ID "xxx" from instance with ID "yyy" in a table format
+  Get details of credentials with ID "xxx" from instance with ID "yyy" in JSON format
-  $ stackit opensearch credentials describe xxx --instance-id yyy --output-format pretty
+  $ stackit opensearch credentials describe xxx --instance-id yyy --output-format json
 ```

 ### Options